Olympics-Belarusian sprinter reaches Poland after defying order home | Law-Order

 Olympics-Belarusian sprinter reaches Poland after defying order home

-Belarusian sprinter Krystsina Tsimanouskaya landed on Wednesday in Poland to take refuge after defying an order to return early to her authoritarian homeland from the Tokyo Olympics.
-Reminiscent of sporting defections during the Cold War, the case could further isolate the government of Belarusian President Alexander Lukashenko, which is under Western sanctions after a crackdown on opponents since last year.
+Belarusian sprinter Krystsina Tsimanouskaya took refuge in Poland on Wednesday after refusing to return to her authoritarian homeland from the Tokyo Olympics in a saga reminiscent of Cold War sporting defections.
+The 24-year-old athlete's case could further isolate Belarusian President Alexander Lukashenko, who is under Western sanctions after a crackdown on opponents since last year.

-Belarusian sprinter Krystsina Tsimanouskaya landed on Wednesday in Poland to take refuge after defying an order to return early to her authoritarian homeland from the Tokyo Olympics.
+Belarusian sprinter Krystsina Tsimanouskaya took refuge in Poland on Wednesday after refusing to return to her authoritarian homeland from the Tokyo Olympics in a saga reminiscent of Cold War sporting defections.

-Reminiscent of sporting defections during the Cold War, the case could further isolate the government of Belarusian President Alexander Lukashenko, which is under Western sanctions after a crackdown on opponents since last year.
-After two nights in Poland's embassy in Japan, the 24-year-old travelled first to the Austrian capital Vienna and then onto Warsaw, sporting sunglasses with the words "I RUN CLEAN".
+The 24-year-old athlete's case could further isolate Belarusian President Alexander Lukashenko, who is under Western sanctions after a crackdown on opponents since last year.
+Tsimanouskaya caused a furore on Sunday when she said coaches angry at her criticism had ordered her to pack and go to the airport.
+She refused to board a flight home and sought protection from Japanese police.

-"Poland continues to show its solidarity and support," Poland's deputy foreign minister Marcin Przydacz said on Twitter, confirming her arrival and thanking diplomats who facilitated her journey.
-The sprinter caused a furore on Sunday when she said coaches had demanded she pack her bags at the Olympic village and taken her to the airport against her wishes, ordering her home because she had criticised them.
-She refused to board the flight and sought protection of Japanese police.
+Poland, which has long been critical of Lukashenko and harboured many activists from Belarus, has granted her and her husband humanitarian visas.
+"She needs to rest.
+She is tired but happy to be in Poland.
+She will stay in Poland in a safe place," Polish deputy foreign minister Marcin Przydacz told Reuters.

-Poland has granted her a humanitarian visa and another to her husband to join her.
-At the airport in Warsaw, a few Belarusians waited to greet the athlete, carrying carnations and a flag in red-and-white in a sign of resistance.
+Some Belarusians waited at Warsaw airport, holding signs of resistance: carnations and flags in red-and-white.
+"We are here to support our compatriot, who told the truth about what is happening in Belarusian sport," said Eugene Dudkin, a 31-year-old student, who left for Poland after being held for a night at a police station for protesting.

-"We are here to support our compatriot, who told the truth about what is happening in Belarusian sport," said Eugene Dudkin, a 31-year-old student, who went to Poland after being held for a night at a police station for protesting.
-BELARUS STAYS QUIET
+Warsaw-based Belarusian opposition politician Pavel Latushko tweeted a picture with Tsimanouskaya.
+"We hope that the agony of the regime will soon end, and Kristina will be able to return to conquering new sports peaks in the New Belarus!" he said.
+The sprinter, who had criticised negligence by her team coaches, spent two nights in Poland's embassy in Japan before flying to Poland via the Austrian capital Vienna.

-Belarusian authorities have characterised anti-government protesters as criminals or violent revolutionaries backed by the West, and described the actions of their own law enforcement agencies as appropriate and necessary.
-After the sprinter's arrival in Vienna en route to Poland, Austria's deputy environment minister Magnus Brunner, said she was safe and doing well, adding: "She is naturally worried and excited and nervous about what will happen next for her."
+After the sprinter came to Vienna, Austria's deputy environment minister Magnus Brunner, said she was safe and doing well, adding: "She is naturally worried and excited and nervous about what will happen next for her."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)